dblock/slack-gamebot/DEV.md

 ### Stripe Keys

-If you want to test upgrading, premium and payment-related functions you need a [Stripe](https://www.stripe.com) account and test keys.
+If you want to test subscriptions and payment-related functions you need a [Stripe](https://www.stripe.com) account and test keys.
 Create a `.env` file.

 ```
 STRIPE_API_PUBLISHABLE_KEY=pk_test_key